-- To increase the amount of previous drawings to display, click on the $\stackrel{+}{\Longrightarrow}$ Add Previous Drawing button in the Camera/Drawing view toolbar. - To decrease the amount of previous drawings to display, click on the Remove Previous Drawing button in the Camera/Drawing view toolbar. - To increase the amount of next drawings to display, click on the Add Next Drawing button in the Camera/Drawing view toolbar. - To decrease the amount of next drawings to display, click on the Remove Next Drawing button in the Camera/Drawing view toolbar.
+- To increase the amount of previous drawings to display, click on the $\stackrel{+}{\Longrightarrow}$ Add Previous Drawing button in the Camera/Drawing view toolbar. - To decrease the amount of previous drawings to display, click on the Remove Previous Previous Drawing button in the Camera/Drawing view toolbar. - To decrease the amount of next drawings to display, click on the Remove Next Drawing button in the Camera/Drawing view toolbar.